-This article introduces graph analytics - or link analysis - and graph databases, the graph algorithms behind it, what the advantages of using graph analytics are, and more.
+This article introduces graph analytics - or link analysis - and graph databases, the graph algorithms behind it, what the advantages of using graph analytics and network visualization are, and more.
 We’ll also explore some common graph analytics use cases to see how graph can be applied.

 What is graph analytics?

 First, a quick summary of the basics of the concept of graph.
-A graph is a data structure that consists of nodes and edges.
+A graph data model consists of nodes and edges.
 Each node represents an entity, such as a person, a bank account, an address, or any piece of data.
 Each edge represents how two nodes are linked to each other: for example, person “a” owns bank account “b”.
 Nodes and edges can have properties - additional information associated with them.
 For instance, the name of the person “a” is “John”.

 Examples of data that can be represented as a graph include social networks, supply chains, financial transactions or protein interactions.